GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 dhtdata.xlsx – spreadsheet that collects the temp and hum data.

 sprinkleron.py & sprinkleroff.py – examples of controlling the 5v DC relays to turn things on and off.
-They are separated into and on and off script so that they may be scheduled through the crontab without having to use over complicated python scripts or by using time.sleep() to put the computer to sleep for extended periods.
+They are separated into and on and off scripts so that they may be scheduled through the crontab without having to use over complicated python scripts or by using time.sleep() to put the computer to sleep for extended periods.

 forecastbrain.py – web scrapes accuweather.com for local 7 day forecast and sends the user an email periodically.